bigfix/developer.bigfix.com/site/reference/types/network-ip-interface.md

 # subnet mask of &lt;network ip interface&gt; : ipv4 address

-Returns the subnet mask (IPv4) of the specified network ip interface.As of version 8.0, this inspector type is derived from an &lt;ipv4or6 address&lt; type.
+Returns the subnet mask (IPv4) of the specified network ip interface.As of version 8.0, this inspector type is derived from an &lt;ipv4or6 address&gt; type.

 # up of &lt;network ip interface&gt; : boolean